ZepplinCore-Development/Zeppelin-Craft/README.md

 # 2. Run the Launcher and Play
 Download the launcher from the releases window.
-Place the launcher in the WoW_Directory with you Wow.EXE file.
+Place the launcher in the WoW_Directory with your Wow.EXE file.
 Run the launcher.

 # Reference List of MPQ Files